Home Machine Learning 8 Exciting Machine Learning Projects for Beginners

 7. Build a Handwritten Digit Recognizer with Neural Networks

-Take your first step into deep learning by creating a model to identify handwritten digits using MNIST dataset.
+Take your first step into deep learning by creating a model to identify handwritten digits using the MNIST dataset.

 8. Create a Recommendation System